Dominic Murgido

 sudSSpirit, founded by Dominic Murgido, is a bereavement support group originally created for those that have lost a spouse or significant other suddenly and unexpectedly.
 Over the years we have welcomed any spouse, partner, engaged, living together and not married who have lost the love of their life through disease or terminal illness.
 We feel that if they find our environment a friendly and caring pace to heal, we are also here to help them.
 The criteria is based on a spousal type relationship.

 sudSSpirit is an acronym that stands for sudden unexpected death of a Spouse Survivors in participation to inform, renew, improve, and triumph.
 The support group meets in a casual environment with an open forum and is free to attend.
 No registration is necessary.
 Our group is a place where sensitivity, care, and compassion is there to guide you in a setting where you are understood and not judged while being encouraged to have faith and hope on your grief journey.
+We usually meet on the fourth Tuesday of the month at 6 PM at the Exeter Community Library in Exeter Township, Berks County, PA .
+We are grateful to the library for their continued support and providing a safe place to help others during their time of need.

 Our Mission: